TL;DR: Is Granola AI Worth It in 2026?

 tl;dv is the better fit if you:

-• Need recorded video and audio you can replay, not just a text transcript
+• Need recorded video and audio you can replay rather than a text transcript alone

 • Rely on CRM automation, sales coaching, or 5,000+ integrations